openrocket/openrocket/docs/source/setup/getting_started.rst

 The **Edit Menu** is divided into three types of operations:

-1. Undoing and redoing an action
+1. :guilabel:`Undo` and :guilabel:`Redo` an action
-2. Cutting, copying, pasting, and deleting components and text
+2. :guilabel:`Cut`, :guilabel:`Copy`, :guilabel:`Paste`, and :guilabel:`Delete` objects
+3. :guilabel:`Scale`: scale components or the entire rocket.button
-3. Scaling the rocket and system preferences
+4. :guilabel:`Preferences`: access OpenRocket system preferences

 Tools
 ^^^^^